d-bl/MAE-gf/docs/misca.md

 ## Bias and Paris ground

 ![bias and paris][g-21]
+As the "another fish" pattern, the pattern in Groundforge is turned one quarter.
+<p style="clear: both"></p>

 [![bias and paris][p-2111]][t-2111]
-As the "another fish" pattern, the pattern in Groundforge is turned one quarter.
 <p style="clear: both"></p>

 [g-21]: ../images/misca/G-mine1.svg?align=right "Working upwards 2"